Drowning is a leading cause of death and morbidity for children in NSW.

 At outdoor gatherings, designate an adult to be responsible for supervising the kids at the pool.
 You may wish to have the adult in charge of supervising the children wear a hat or armband so they are easily identified.

+Have a compliant pool barrier.
 Go to the Swimming pool fencing section of this website to learn more, watch the ‘Protect Your Pool, Protect Your Kids’ video and access the checklist.

 Ensure the pool gate is always closed and never propped or left open.